Velocidex/velociraptor-docs/content/blog/2022/2022-01-12-WMI-Eventing/_index.md

 #### Telemetry

-Unfortunatley prior to Windows 10 WMI logging was fairly limited.
+Unfortunately prior to Windows 10 WMI logging was fairly limited.
 Sysmon and other telemetry sources often rely on WMI eventing itself to collect WMI eventing telemetry events.
-That means custom classes require namespace and class existance prior to telemetry subscription.
+That means custom classes require namespace and class existence prior to telemetry subscription.
 Sysmon as seen below also does not have coverage for root/default namespace.

 ![Sysmon collection: Eid 20 mapping (__EventConsumer)](03SysmonEid20.png)